 history and duration

-Now let's reload the TRIPS table with a larger warehouse to see the impact the additional compute resources have on the loading time.
+Now let's reload the COMPANY_METADATA table with a larger warehouse to see the impact the additional compute resources have on the loading time.

 Go back to the worksheet and use the TRUNCATE TABLE command to clear the table of all data and metadata: